Using R language with Anaconda¶

 To learn more about how to use MRO with Anaconda, see Using MRO language with Anaconda.

-Here are our more popular resources on using Anaconda with the R programming language:
+Here are some additional resources on using Anaconda with the R programming language:

 - R Language packages available for use with Anaconda–There are hundreds of R language packages now available and several ways to get them.